NethServer/nethsecurity/docs/development_process.md

 An issue inside the `NethSecurity 8` project could also have one or more extra fields:
 - `Implementation`: it can be `Frontend`, `Backend` or `Frontend/Backend` to indicate the area of the code that will be affected by the issue
 - `Iteration`: it indicates the iteration of the issue, the iteration is a sequence of steps to reach the final goal.
 The iteration usually has start and end dates
-- `Mockup`: it can be empty if no mockup is needed, or `Ready` if the mockup is ready, or `Not ready` if the mockup is not ready yet.
+- `Mockup`: it can be empty if no mockup is needed, or `Ready` if the mockup is ready, or `Need Mockup` if the mockup is not ready yet.
 If an issue is marked as `Not ready` the developer should wait for the mockup to be ready before starting the implementation

 ### Process the issue